How to Grow Strawberries

-Before I plant my strawberries, I simply (no serious ritual here) hand-till 3 to 4 inches of compost into the bed or container.
-As far as watering strawberries, they don’t like to dry out, but wet feet will cause them to get crown rot—so basically water in moderation.
+Before I plant my strawberries, I simply hand-till 3 to 4 inches of compost into the bed or container.
+Strawberries don’t like to dry out, but wet feet will cause them to get crown rot, so water them in moderation.

-When you plant your little strawberry plants, you’ll want to dig a hole and make a little mound in the middle.
+When you plant your little strawberry plants, dig a hole and make a little mound in the middle.
 Then gently spread out the roots and set the plant on the mound—think about straddling a horse.
 When you fill in the hole, you’re looking to make sure the soil line is at the middle of the crown.
-If you plant them too deep, you set them up for crown rot; too shallow, and the roots become exposed and the plant dies.
+If you plant them too deeply, you set them up for crown rot; too shallow, and the roots become exposed and the plant dies.

 Three common types of strawberries

 June-bearers—These plants don’t fruit until one year after they’re planted.